-A. No. While a December 2004 law granting the BLM sale authority authorizes the agency to sell sale-eligible animals "without limitation," the Bureau has not been and is not selling any wild horses to slaughterhouses or to "killer buyers."
-All horses in holding retain their status as "wild" animals and remain under the BLM's protection.
+A. No. As noted above, while a December 2004 amendment to the Wild Free-Roaming Horses and Burros Act authorizes the BLM to sell sale-eligible animals "without limitation," the BLM has not been and is not selling any wild horses to slaughterhouses or to "killer buyers."